aslinedvinsson/The-community-of-things-to-know-PP1/README.md

 ### Color Scheme

 The color theme has evolved over time, initially featuring very bright colors and transitioning to more subdued tones.
 These subtler shades continue to convey a youthful, energetic, and joyful message.
 The chosen colors also harmonize effectively with the selected images.
-The starting point for the color scheme was a lighter shade of yellow.
+The starting point for the color scheme is a lighter shade of yellow.

 ![alt-text](documentation/yellow.png)